 Take Training One Step At A Time

-Everyone is stressed during the holidays, including your new employees.
+Everyone is stressed during the holidays, even new employees who are onboarding with your company, including your new employees.
 Learning a new job while dealing with stress at home can prove challenging.
 Instead of dumping your employee’s new responsibilities on them all at once, take it one step at a time.
 Introduce new elements of the job slowly so they’ll be ready to start the new year with a bang.
+Here are some examples to keep training top of mind and easy to grasp during the holiday season.

 Pair New Employees Up With Older Employees